TalaoDAO/wallet-interaction/AltMe documentation.md

 verifiable presentation is a credential bound with nonce if available in the request.
 This credential includes all the existing profile attributes if wallet holder consents.

+### Credential manifest

+...(DIF) "For User Agents (e.g. wallets) and other service that wish to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from a Subject to process a request for credential(s) issuance.
+The Credential Manifest is a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential(s) indicated in the Credential Manifest."

+In a credential manifest you can provide output descriptors with wallet rendring metada.

 #### Wallet rendering

 Wallet rendering is defined by this standard https://identity.foundation/wallet-rendering/

 In the wallet card details screen the Title of the card and Subtitle of the card are attributes "title" an "subtitle" from the output_descriptors.display.
 The accordion "Description" is the description attribute of the same output_descriptors.diplay.

-The "Informations" accordion is made up of all properties of the output_descriptors.properties.
+The "Informations" accordion of ALtme is made up of all properties of the output_descriptors.properties.

 Altme supports type "string" without format (it means "text") or with format "email", "uri" and type "number", "integer" and "boo".
 See an example here :